bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 with top bit clear, is the shared secret.
 The x coordinate computed doesn't matter for the value of this shared secret.

-The computations above can be directly carried out using the optimized point multiplication algorithm.
-Public keys can be computed using fixed-base multiplications via comb-based methods, which improve performance significantly at the expense of storing a precomputed table.
 Implementations MAY use any method to carry out these calculations, provided that it agrees with the above function on all inputs and failure cases, and does not leak information about secret keys.
-For example, refer to the constant-time fixed-base multiplication algorithm implemented in [FourQlib].
+For example, refer to the constant-time fixed-base multiplication algorithm implemented in [FourQlib] to accelerate the computation of DH(m, G), or to the algorithms implemented in [FourQlib] without the use of isogenies.

 Curve4Q MUST NOT be used with ordinary Diffie-Hellman, but MUST always be used for Diffie-Hellman with cofactor.